Logo Voyage

 You can check the original Wikivoyage article Here

-Yakima is a city of 94,000 people (2019) in the Yakima Valley, part of the Columbia River Plateau region of Washington State.
+Yakima is the principal city of the Yakima Valley, an agricultural region noted for apple, wine, and hop production on the Columbia River Plateau of Washington State.
 It is the county seat of Yakima County.
-This article also covers the nearby communities of Union Gap and Selah.

 Understand